timeparity/sms-sharepoint-plivo/README.md

-Send and Receive SMS from SharePoint using Plivo
+Using Plivo with SharePoint to Send and Receive SMS
 ============================================================================

 SMS Gateway Connector (SMS Via SharePoint List) - CSOM Extensions!